-Most attics are under insulated.
-The Department of Energy recommends an R-Value of R-49 for our region, which includes Albany, Saratoga and Lake George, up to Plattsburgh NY and into Western Vermont.
+Most attics are under-insulated.
+The Department of Energy recommends an R-Value of R-49 for our region, which includes Albany, Saratoga, and Lake George, up to Plattsburgh NY, and into Western Vermont.

 What is R-Value?

 It’s the numeric measure of resistance to heat transfer.
 The higher the R-Value, the better the resistance to heat transfer.
 R-Value recommendations from the Department of Energy have drastically changed over the past 50 years.
 Building codes vary.
-However, code is much less than what is recommended to efficiently heat and cool a home.
+However, the code is much less than what is recommended to efficiently heat and cool a home.

 To determine the current R-Value of your home’s insulation, simply measure the amount of fiberglass insulation in your attic (overall thickness) and multiply it by 3.
 For example, if you have 10 inches of fiberglass insulation, your R-Value is 30.